Adwai-T/Notes/Java/Spring.md

 ## Dependency Injection Without Xml

-> `@Bean` : We can use `@Bean` to make an existing third-party class available to your Spring framework application context.
+> `@Bean` : We can use `@Bean` to make an existing third-party class available to our Spring framework application context.
+.
-> We use `@PropertiesSource` to specify class path for our properties files being used.
+> We use `@PropertySource` to specify class path for our properties files being used.

 ```java
 //This code is not be perfect and may not run directly.
 This is to be used as reference only.